peterkuma/model-code-genealogy-2022/README.md

 welcome.

-This documentation (`README.md`), the image files in the `img` directory, and the output plots in the directory `plots` are licensed under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This documentation (`README.md`), the image files in the `img` directory, and the output plots in the directory `plot` are licensed under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 A copy of this license is included in this repository in the file [LICENSE_CC.txt](LICENSE_CC.txt).